-The Times Higher Education 100 Under 50 uses the same range of 13 performance indicators to rate institutions as the World University Rankings published every autumn, but with one key difference: the weighting placed on subjective indicators of academic prestige has been reduced.
+The Times Higher Education 100 Under 50 uses the same range of 13 performance indicators to rate institutions as the overall World University Rankings published every autumn but with a major difference: the weighting placed on subjective indicators of academic prestige has been reduced.

-That given to our 11 objective performance indicators has been increased accordingly, although the weighting accorded to our five headline performance categories remains the same:
+That given to our 11 objective performance indicators has been increased accordingly, although the weighting of our five headline performance categories remains the same: